Back to blogSEO vs GEO: Why Ranking on Google Is No Longer EnoughGEO Basics

 For nearly two decades, SEO (Search Engine Optimization) has been the cornerstone of digital visibility.
 Appearing on Google's first page was synonymous with existing on the internet.
 But something has changed profoundly in recent months: millions of people have stopped searching on Google and started asking AI directly.

 ChatGPT, Claude, Gemini, Perplexity… these language models are no longer technological curiosities.
 They are the new gateways for discovering brands, comparing products, and making purchasing decisions.
-And this is where GEO (Generative Engine Optimization) comes in: the discipline that aims to make your brand appear in AI responses.
+And this is where GEO (Generative Engine Optimization) comes in: the discipline that aims to make your brand appear in AI responses, as we explain in our complete guide to GEO.

 The Key Differences Between SEO and GEO